Kate hails children’s centre’s ‘amazing’ integrated support service for mothers

 Her visit to the Colham Manor Children’s Centre in Hillingdon to meet staff and clients was made in her role as patron of the Maternal Mental Health Alliance – a charity and network of more than 100 organisations helping women affected by issues like depression during or after their pregnancies.

+In a touching moment, as the country prepares to remember its war dead on Remembrance Sunday, Kate gave her poppy to a little boy she met as she was leaving the centre.

+The princess knelt down and chatted to the youngster who looked to be around four years old and could not take his eyes off the red paper flower.

-When she joined a group of mothers with their children, she affectionately touched the leg of a 10-month-old boy and asked the group “Do you think there’s a stigma attached to reaching out?”
+During her tour of the centre Kate joined a group of mothers with their children, affectionately touching the leg of a 10-month-old boy, and asked the group “Do you think there’s a stigma attached to reaching out?”

 Mother-of-five Shanitta Campbell, 34, from Hounslow, who was holding her boisterous five-month-old son, replied: “It’s hard to reach out, but once you do you can get the support you need.”